You are here

 Avoid Re-infection or Prolonging Infection

-It is important that you do not have oral, vaginal (frontal), or anal sex until you and your partners have finished taking all of the medication.
+It is important that you do not have pentetrative sex (including oral) until you and your partners have finished taking all of the medication.
 If you or your partners miss pills or have unprotected sex before you have finished all the medication, there is a chance that the infection will stay in your body and cause problems later.
 If this happens, talk with your health care provider who will help you to decide if you need further treatment.

 HealthLink BC – Cervicitis